Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Players can now be stunned.
 Stunned players are not able to use their abilities.
 - Added an interface to refresh ability cooldowns.
 - Normalized shields taking damage based on the incoming damage.
-- Added Line of sight checks for explosions and other area of effect abilities.
+- Added line-of-sight checks for explosions and other area-of-effect abilities.
 - Refactored healing and mana potions.
 (Auto-pot no triggers in the same game tick (faster))
-- Absorption hearts now count towards "Damage Dealt" stats and "Damage Taken" stats.
+- Absorption hearts count towards "Damage Dealt" statistics and "Damage Taken" statistics.
 - Shield block delay decreased from **5** ticks to **0** ticks.
 - Standardized all armor pieces to all have protection level **1**.
-- Standardized all **physical** damage types to include armor into the damage calculation.
+- Standardized all **physical** damage types to include armor in the damage calculation.
-- When a liquid is replaced by blocks built by players and the block they placed is destroyed, the liquid is restored.
+- Liquid blocks are restored to their original state after a player-placed block in their place breaks.
+- Database architecture reimplemented.
+  - Reduced number of tables from 114 to 11.
+  - Database now stores game and map data.
+  - Database is now easier to maintain.
+  - Created a database migration framework that automatically migrates the previous database version to the newest one.
+  - Implemented a V_183 to V_200 database migration script.

 ## Other Changes